São Tomé and Príncipe

 Seibert, Gerhard.
 Comrades, Clients and Cousins: Colonialism, Socialism and Democratization in São Tomé and Príncipe.
 2d ed.
 Leiden, The Netherlands, and Boston: Brill, 2006.

 Tenreiro, Francisco.
 A Ilha de São Tomé.
-Lisbon: Junta de Investigações do Ultramar, 1961.
+Lisbon, Portugal: Junta de Investigações do Ultramar, 1961.

 Monograph still considered a standard work on São Tomé.
 Based on earlier sources and the author’s own research in the late 1950s, the book contains detailed information on the island’s geography, natural environment, history, society, economy, and culture.
 Considerably influenced by the Brazilian sociologist Gilberto Freyre’s controversial theory of lusotropicalism.